-The Issue: PFAS chemicals don’t belong in food packaging.
+Problem: Toxic PFAS chemicals don’t belong in food packaging.

 PFAS chemicals are a class of chemical used to make products grease proof, water-proof, and stain-resistant.
 They are added to:

 Solution: Ban PFAS in food packaging.

-There are safer, cost-effective ways to make take out containers and food packages.
+There are safe, cost-effective ways to make take out containers and food packages.
 Scientists and governments across the globe are struggling to figure out how to clean up PFAS in drinking water.
 One simple step we can take now is to stop putting PFAS in packaging, where it gets into our bodies, our compost and our environment.

-Rep Jack Lewis (D-Framingham) has introduced HD3750, “An Act to Ban the Use of PFAS in Food Packaging,” and Senator Michael Moore (D-Millbury) has introduced SD678, “An Act Relative to Chemicals in Food Packaging” to ban PFAS.
+Rep Jack Lewis (D-Framingham) has introduced HD3750, “An Act to Ban the Use of PFAS in Food Packaging,” and Senator Michael Moore (D-Millbury) has introduced S1315, “An Act Relative to Chemicals in Food Packaging” to ban PFAS.

 What you can do:

-Get the name and contact information of your state representative and senator at: https://malegislature.gov/StateHouse/Contact
+- Get the name and contact information of your state representative and senator at: https://malegislature.gov/StateHouse/Contact